Setsuko Thurlow: Anti-nuclear activism

-Setsuko Thurlow's activism began after March 1, 1954, after the explosion of the hydrogen bomb of the code name "Castle Bravo" in the Bikini Atoll in the Marshall Islands which had nuclear fallout until Japan.
-This American weapon was approximately one thousand times more powerful than the one she had been victim of less than 10 years before.
-This event happened the first week she had arrived in the USA and she gave her opinion on that.
-During her studying years in the USA, she has described receiving threats and aggressions linked to her criticism of the use of the nuclear bomb by the American army, to the point where she could not go to class anymore and had to live at one of her professor's house.
+Setsuko Thurlow's activism began after March 1, 1954, after the explosion of the hydrogen bomb with the code name "Castle Bravo" in the Bikini Atoll in the Marshall Islands which had nuclear fallout that reached Japan.
+This American weapon was approximately 1,000 times more powerful than the one Setsuko had been victim of less than 10 years before.
+This event happened the first week she had arrived in the U.S., and she gave her opinion on it.
+She has described receiving threats and harassment during her years studying in the U.S. because of her continued criticism, to the point where she could not go to class anymore and had to live at the house of one of her professors.

-She is a member of Nihon Hidankyo, the Japanese confederation of A and H Bombs sufferers formed in 1956, who fought for hibakushas medical rights and social recognition.
+She is a member of Nihon Hidankyo, the Japanese confederation of A and H Bombs sufferers which formed in 1956, who fought for hibakushas' medical rights and social recognition.

-In 1974, profoundly worried by the fact that the public tended to forget and underestimate the devastating impacts of nuclear bombs, she founded the foundation Hiroshima Nagasaki Relived.
-The organisation mobilised professors, artists, lawyers and teachers to inform and raise public awareness to the consequences of nuclear weapons.
+In 1974, profoundly worried by the fact that the public tended to forget and underestimate the devastating impacts of nuclear bombs, Thurlow started the foundation Hiroshima Nagasaki Relived.
+The organisation mobilised professors, artists, lawyers, and teachers to inform and raise public awareness of the consequences of nuclear weapons.

-She has since travelled in dozens of countries to testify as a hibakusha and raise alert to the existential threat of nuclear weapons, in front of high dignitaries such as Pope John Paul II as much as school students.
-She has several times been a crew member of the Peace Boat, a Japanese NGO promoting nuclear disarmement.
+She has since travelled to dozens of countries to testify as a hibakusha and raise awareness of the existential threat of nuclear weapons, in front of dignitaries such as Pope John Paul II, as well as students.
+She has several times been a crew member of on a Peace Boat, the Japanese NGO promoting nuclear disarmament.

-She has participated in several school presentations as a member of the project "Hibakusha stories" based in New-York, to testify before all-together several thousands of students.
+Thurlow has participated in several school presentations as a member of the project "Hibakusha stories" based in New York, to testify before all-together several thousands of students.
 She has been regularly invited to testify at universities, schools, nuclear and Japanese history centres and other public events.

 Thurlow is also an activist against the peaceful use of nuclear energy due to its existential dangers and has been particularly active as a critic with other hibakushas after the Fukushima humanitarian catastrophe.

 United Nations

-Setsuko Thurlow has several times testified and pleaded at the United Nations Organisation and has among other actions participated in the international conference of the International Atomic Energy Agency in Vienna (IAEA) about the humanitarian impact of nuclear weapons on December 8, 2014, in favour of the nuclear non-proliferation treaty.
+Setsuko Thurlow testified and pleaded at the United Nations several times and has among other actions participated in the international conference of the International Atomic Energy Agency in Vienna (IAEA) about the humanitarian impact of nuclear weapons on December 8, 2014, in favour of the nuclear non-proliferation treaty.

 She was an active member in the ratification of the United Nations concerning the treaty on the prohibition of nuclear weapons, mandated in December 2016, and delivered the closing statement at the nuclear ban conference.
-She also actively participated for its vote on July 7, 2017."I've been waiting for this day for seven decades, and I am overjoyed that it has finally arrived.This is the beginning of the end of nuclear weapons."
+She also actively participated for its vote on July 7, 2017."I've been waiting for this day for seven decades, and I am overjoyed that it has finally arrived.
+This is the beginning of the end of nuclear weapons."